Is it lunchtime already?

 But ugh!
 Wouldn’t quitting be irresponsible?
 Or selfish?
 Or impulsive?
 How can you know if this feeling is just a funk, or a wake-up call?

 It’s a tough call–I feel you–but sooner or later, it’s one you’re going to have to make.
-So let’s dive into how you really can tell if it’s time to quit your job.
+So let’s dive into how you really can tell if it’s time to quit your job and start over in a new career.

 1. You aren’t excited about the next step